hellowhirl/mastering-git/README.md

 - we can use GitLens plugin
 - if we name our branches `bugfix/something` or `feature/something` then GitLens will automatically create folders for us
 - the extension Git Graph will allow us to see our branches in a graph
-  - we can access it in the source control panel, under a new icon that resembles a graph
+  - we can access it in the source control panel, under a new icon that resembles a graph (it's beautiful)